eXperiBot Documentation

 Screenshot of the eXperiBot Manager

 1. Click on the blue eXperiBot button to open the eXperiBot Manager.
+The eXperiBot connected here has the combination “483”.

 2. In the eXperiBot Manager, you will find all the important information about your eXperiBot: name, battery charge level, software version and an overview of all connected modules.